adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ![Azure AD - Add ADAL Library][img41]

 Now you can add the client flow to each project.
-Let's start with the login provider in the **TaskList.UWP** project, located in the `Services\UWPLoginProvider.cs` file:
+Start with the login provider in the **TaskList.UWP** project, located in the `Services\UWPLoginProvider.cs` file:

 ```csharp